MatthijsKamstra/haxejs/05externs/about.md

 ##Must read

-Phillippe Elsass wrote an article about this subject which is very good and explains what you can do with Haxe and external js-libraries.
+Phillippe Elsass wrote an article about this subject.
+Its very good and explains what you can do with Haxe and external js-libraries.
-He describes 3 methodes and this document only describes number 3.
+He describes 3 methods and this document only describes number 3.

 Check it out: <http://philippe.elsass.me/2014/11/haxe-working-with-javascript-libraries/>